Canoe: Hull design

 Hull design must meet different, often conflicting, requirements for speed, carrying capacity, maneuverability, and stability.
 The canoe's hull speed can be calculated using the principles of ship resistance and propulsion.

+Canoes almost always have a center thwart to keep the boat rigid.
+The center thwart is often shaped so that it can have a secondary use as a portage yoke.
+Many canoes have a stern thwart; this is usually located about half-way between the center thwart and the stern seat.
+Some canoes have a bow thwart; this is usually located just behind the bow seat.